-The recent study published by RiverWatch NGO analysed impact of planned damming on 113 freshwater fish species living in the Balkans, each of these species is listed as threatened according to the IUCN Red List and sixty-nine of them are endemic to the Balkan area.
-Conclusions claim, that carrying out most or all of the planned 2,800 hydropower projects will potentially lead to eleven global extinctions.
+The recent study published by RiverWatch NGO analysed the impact of the planned damming on 113 freshwater fish species living in the Balkans.
+Each of these species is listed as threatened according to the IUCN Red List.
+69 of them are endemic to the Balkan area.
+Conclusions claim, that carrying out most or all of the planned 2,800 hydropower projects will potentially lead to at least eleven global extinctions.

 Damming of this many rivers will negatively affect dozens, even hundreds of organisms.
-According to findings of Dr. Steven Weiss’s team form the University of Graz, sixty-eight of the sixty-nine endemic fish species will lose 30–100 % of their natural habitat.
+According to findings of Dr. Steven Weiss’s team, from the University of Graz, 68 of the 69 endemic fish species will lose 30–100% of their natural habitat.

 “Hydropower development is endangering 10 percent of all river fish species in Europe.
 Thus, hydropower constitutes the biggest threat to our continent’s fish fauna,” says professor Weiss.

 Adriatic trout, Danube salmon aka huchen, and various sturgeons - all these species of fish deserve appropriate protection according to the IUCN Red List, the European Habitats Directive, or the Bern Convention.
 Yet, some of them might disappear from the Balkan region in upcoming years.
 Due to vast alterations to the rivers, the number endangered species is estimated to rise up to twenty-one, study says, including five species of sturgeon, which are already more or less extirpated, but would have no chance of recovery.